Apply here. (Applications due Friday, January 31, 2020)

 - Solid writing and communications skills

-- Ability to deliver products on deadline in a fast-paced, entrepreneurial atmosphere
+- Ability to work under pressure and to deliver products on deadline in a fast-paced, entrepreneurial atmosphere

 - Strong personal organization skills and attention to detail